 Elm Sphinx; Four-horned Sphinx:

-streaks along veins, white spot in cell.
-Hw upperside: light brown; dark brown band along outer margin.
+dark streaks along veins, and a white spot in cell.
+The upperside of the hindwing is light brown and has a dark brown band along the outer margin.

 The upperside of the forewing is gray with heavy black bands.
 The upperside of the hindwing is brownish gray with no markings.